12 Ways to Unclog a Toilet With Poop in It

 You may need to remove a small amount of liquid in order to be able to plunge properly.

 If this method doesn’t work immediately, spend a little time plunging and then step away to give the clog some time to loosen on its own.
+Come back later and try again.

 It is recommended that you wear gloves when using this method to protect your hands from getting splashed by liquid or feces.

 Also, keep in mind that plunging can be a messy job so make sure you have an old towel available for cleaning up any spills if necessary.
+A bucket is also helpful to have around for when you place the plunger down.

 2. Use a Metal Clothing Hanger

+A metal clothing hanger can also be used to clear a clogged toilet.
+Straighten the hanger out and then curve it into a U-shape.
 Place it in the drain hole and wiggle it around until the clog is cleared.

 This method often works better than using a plunger, as you can get further down the drain hole and it’s easier to get a good grip on the hanger.

+You may need to repeat this process several times before you’re able to clear the clog completely.
 Be careful not to break off any of the metal from inside your toilet bowl.
 This could further clog the drain and make matters worse.

 3. Pour Hot Water and Dish Soap Into the Toilet Bowl

-Pour a pot of hot (not boiling) water into the toilet bowl and add about a quarter cup of liquid dish soap.
+Dish soap works to break down the poop and causes it to liquefy.
+Pour a pot of hot water or boiling water into the toilet bowl and add about a quarter cup of liquid dish soap.

 Let this mixture sit for about an hour, then use a plunger to clear the clog.